callmesalmon/distrohop/README.md

 git clone https://callmesalmon/distrohop
 cd distrohop
 sudo ./setup.sh

+## NOTE: If you want to enable distrohops builtin text editor (distrohop-vine), you
+##       can instead run the setup command with the --editor flag (requires GCC):
+sudo ./setup.sh --editor
 ```
 Now that you have distrohop installed on your system, we can get on to configuring: